ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

     <binary data>
     ```

--   Il codice di lettura deve verificare le seguenti cose:
+-   The reading code must verify the following things:

-    1. Il file deve iniziare con `PF\n`, altrimenti non è in formato PFM;
+    1. The file must start with `PF\n`, otherwise it is not in PFM format;
-    2. La seconda riga deve contenere due numeri interi positivi;
+    2. The second line must contain two positive integers;
-    3. La terza riga deve contenere `1.0` o `-1.0`;
+    3. The third line must contain `1.0` or `-1.0`;
-    4. I dati binari devono essere in numero sufficiente; nello specifico, ci aspettiamo $\text{width} \times \text{height}$ pixel, ciascuno composto da tre componenti (R, G, B) da 4 byte ciascuno, per un totale di $12 \times \text{width} \times \text{height}$ byte.
+    4. The binary data must be sufficient; specifically, we expect $\text{width} \times \text{height}$ pixels, each composed of three components (R, G, B) of 4 bytes each, for a total of $12 \times \text{width} \times \text{height}$ bytes.

-# Gestione degli errori
+# Error Handling

--   La funzione che legge un file deve essere in grado di gestire condizioni di errore.
+-   The function that reads a file must be able to handle error conditions.
--   Abbiamo visto nella lezione di teoria che gli errori in una funzione di libreria non deve fare nulla di **distruttivo** né di **visibile**, perché non si può sapere a priori se l'errore è stato causato dal programmatore stesso o dall'utente.
+-   We saw in the theory lesson that errors in a library function should do nothing **destructive** or **visible**, because it is not possible to know in advance whether the error was caused by the programmer or the user.
--   Possiamo gestire le condizioni di errore usando le eccezioni, se il linguaggio le supporta (non è il caso di Rust).
+-   We can handle error conditions using exceptions if the language supports them (which is not the case with Rust).
--   Se usate le eccezioni, definite una nuova classe che sia usata per le eccezioni generate nella lettura di un file PFM.
+-   If you use exceptions, define a new class to handle exceptions generated while reading a PFM file.

 # `InvalidPfmFileFormat`

--   In Python basta creare una classe derivata da `Exception`:
+-   In Python, it is enough to create a class derived from `Exception`:

     ```python
     class InvalidPfmFileFormat(Exception):